-- A. For services satisfactorily rendered, and upon receipt and approval of the invoices, the State agrees to compensate the Contractor for actual expenditures incurred in accordance with the rates specified herein, which is attached hereto and made a part of this Agreement. - B. Invoices shall include the Agreement Number and shall be submitted in triplicate not more frequently than quarterly in arrears to:
+- A. For services satisfactorily rendered, and upon receipt and approval of the invoices, the State agrees to compensate the Contractor for actual expenditures incurred in accordance with the budget(s) attached hereto. - B. Invoices shall include the Agreement Number and shall be submitted in duplicate not more frequently than quarterly in arrears to: